 Non-residential students can book a bedroom and meals during their teaching weeks – this is charged at £200 per week.

-Our PhD programme fees are £5,545 per year for full-time students, or £3,495 per year for part-time students.
-Non-residential students can book a bedroom and meals during their teaching weeks or in order to use the library and meet with teaching staff.
-This is £200 per week or £33 per day for full-time students, but free of charge to part-time students (as it is incorporated into the fees).
+Our PhD programme fees are £7,150 per year for full-time students and £3,575 for part-time students; the fee for a write-up year is £1,790.
+The PhD Missiology is only available part-time, and the fees are £3,560 per year.
+Non-residential students can book a bedroom and meals during their teaching weeks or in order to use the library and meet with teaching staff - this is charged at £200 per week or £40 per day.

 For international students from the EU or from non-high income countries, the cost of each programme is the same as for domestic students.